senseiwells/EssentialClient/docs/ClientMacros.md

 ### `loop`
 - This function should always be used at the start of the macro to determine whether the macro should loop
 - Usages: `loop true`, `loop false`

+### `//`
+- This allows you to write comments in your scripts, just to let people know why you are using a function ect.
+- Usages: `//write whatever you feel like here :)`

 ### `attack`
 - This function makes the player attack (or break)